Geysir: History

 In 1809 and 1810 the eruptions were about every 30 hours and up to 30 m high.
 In 1811 George Mackenzie, a geologist, first proposed that expansion of steam in a subsurface cavity explained Geysir's activity.
 In 1845, it reached a height of 170 m.
 In 1846, research on Geysir, and Iceland sponsored by the Danish Crown, by amongst others, the German chemist Robert Bunsen, resulted in a better general explanation of the mechanism of geyser activity which contributed significantly to the more refined models used today.
-Measurements by Professor Bunsen in that year showed that Geysir was erupting 45–54 m high.
+Measurements by Professor Bunsen in that year showed that Geysir was erupting 45 to 54 m high.

 In 1882 an account of the first accurate survey (previous attempts were associated with instrument problems), noted that a booming sound warned or Geysir's eruptions, eruptions were about 6 hourly but often of only 5 ft.

 The records of recent centuries show that earthquakes have tended to revive the activity of Geysir, which then subsided again in the following years.
 Before 1896, Geysir was almost dormant.
-In that year an earthquake caused eruptions to begin again, occurring several times a day, lasting up to an hour and causing spouts of up to 70–80 m in height.
+In that year an earthquake caused eruptions to begin again, occurring several times a day, lasting up to an hour and causing spouts of up to 70 to 80 m in height.
 In 1910, it was active every 30 minutes; by 1915, the time between the eruptions was as much as six hours, and in 1916, the eruptions all but ceased.
 In 1935, a man-made channel was dug through the silica rim around the edge of the geyser vent.
 This ditch caused a lowering of the water table and a revival in activity.
 Gradually this channel also became clogged with silica and eruptions again became rare.

 In 1981, the ditch was cleared again and eruptions could be stimulated, on special occasions, by the addition of soap.
 Due to environmental concerns, soap was seldom added during the 1990s.
 During that time, Geysir seldom erupted.
 When it did erupt, it was spectacular, sending boiling water sometimes up to 70 m into the air.
 On the Icelandic National Day, authorized government geologists would force an eruption.
-Further earthquakes in 2000 revived the geyser, and it reached 122 meters for two days., thus becoming one of the highest known geysers in history.
+Further earthquakes in 2000 revived the geyser, and it reached 122 m for two days., thus becoming one of the highest known geysers in history.
 Waimangu Geyser in New Zealand typically erupted higher than this, up to 460 m high, but it stopped all activity around 1908.
 Initially, Geysir eruptions were taking place on average eight times a day.
 By July 2003, this activity had again decreased to around three times per day.
 Large eruptions after this became so rare that one in 2016 was considered newsworthy.